 Read an article that provides a good summary of the effects of the Tax Reform Act and the challenges the Act presented to foundations across the United States.

-Historical Document: Read notes from the 1968 Conference for Michigan Foundations’ Annual Conference.
+Historical Document: Notes from the 1968 Conference for Michigan Foundations’ Annual Conference.

-Video: Watch leaders discuss the original gatherings that led to the formation of the Council of Michigan Foundations.
+Video: Leaders discuss the original gatherings that led to the formation of the Council of Michigan Foundations.

 In addition, CMF members committed to ongoing professional development, information exchange, workshops, seminars, and other strategies to improve the operations of individual foundations and the transparency of the field.

-The new formal name for the group, adopted at the Annual Meeting September 1975, was the Council of Michigan Foundations (CMF).
+The new formal name for the group, the Council of Michigan Foundations, was adopted at the Annual Meeting September 1975.
 CMF was convened by Leonard White, a vice president of the W.K.
 Kellogg Foundation, with the participation of major foundation donors such as Stanley Kresge and Charles Stewart Mott.
 Board members and donors who had created private family foundations and community foundations of various sizes from across the state of Michigan were also included.

-Historical Document: Read notes from a 1975 Council of Michigan Foundations board meeting, facilitated by Leonard White.
+Historical Document: Notes from a 1975 Council of Michigan Foundations board meeting, facilitated by Leonard White.

 There is no formal research regarding why the Council of Michigan Foundations (CMF) developed into such a dynamic organization.
 Our State of Generosity is an attempt to document the history and stories of CMF’s experience and to offer some ideas about the characteristics of the extraordinary leadership of volunteers, staff, funders, and public policy leaders in creating CMF.
 CMF, by far, the largest regional association of grantmakers, is home to many collaborative projects and innovative programs.